What You Need to Know if President Trump Deploys the Military or National Guard Troops to Your State

 How military troops were deployed and whether their actions violated the PCA were not addressed on appeal in this case.

-The District Court granted an injunction enjoining (stopping) Secretary of Defense Hegseth and the Department of Defense (DOD) from:
+The District Court granted an injunction enjoining (stopping) Secretary Hegseth and the DOD from:

 Deploying, ordering, training, or using the CA National Guard and any military troops from executing the law, which includes engaging in arrests, apprehensions, searches, seizures, security patrols, traffic control, crowd control, riot control, evidence collection, interrogation, or acting as informants.